techric/Recruiter-Friendly-README-Template/README.md

 ---

 ## 4. Screenshots (Proof of Work)
-Once the project is deployed, add 2-3 proof screenshots when you deploy once:
+Once the project is deployed, add 2-3 proof screenshots when you deploy it once:

 a. **AWS Console**
    _Example: EKS cluster deployed_